Jeffrey's Murderer- I'm a killer. Am I a lesbian too?

 I thought it was a chair, but as the room flooded with light, I saw that it was a young man, sitting in the chair in front of the picture window.
 He was dressed black skinny jeans and a black hoodie.
 He was smirking at me in a way that made the hairs on the back of my neck stand up.

 I screamed and knocked the lamp to the floor, breaking the glass shade and the light bulb, plunging the room into darkness once again.
 I backed away, aware that there was now a little bit of light in the room.
-April had finally turned on the kitchen light before running into the living room.
+Emily had finally turned on the kitchen light before running into the living room.

 "You asshole!
 Get the hell out of here!" she screamed.